wdawson/okta.github.io/_source/_posts/2018-05-22-simple-multifactor-authentication-in-node.md

 {% img blog/simple-multifactor-authentication-in-node/app-sign-on-rule.png alt:"App Sign On Rule" width:"800" %}{: .center-image }

-Head back to your Node app running at <http://localhost:8080> and sign in.
+Head back to your Node app running at `http://localhost:8080` and sign in.
 This time you'll be prompted to sign up for a form of Multifactor Authentication.
 By default, all the forms we allowed are optional, so you can choose which of the three you want to use.
 If you want to change which ones are required and which are optional, you can do this back in **Security** → **Multifactor** under the `Factor Enrollment` tab.
 Like the sign on policies, you also have the option of setting different rules for different groups of users.

-# Learn More About Node and Secure User Management with Okta
+## Learn More About Node and Secure Multi-Factor Authentication with Okta

 If you've learned anything today, hopefully it's that securing your application doesn't need to be scary.
 You can add really robust user sign on with multi-factor authentication in a single afternoon without breaking a sweat!
 Your users can rest assured that their data is in good hands.

-If you'd like to learn more about Node, Okta, and authentication, take a look at these resources, as well as the rest of the Okta developer blog:
+If you'd like to learn more about Node, Okta, and authentication or MFA, take a look at these resources, as well as the rest of the Okta developer blog:

 * [More detail about the different factor types](https://support.okta.com/help/Documentation/Knowledge_Article/Multifactor-Authentication-1320134400)
 * [Okta Multi-Factor Authentication Use Cases](https://developer.okta.com/use_cases/mfa/)